MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 AliasForm is defined by SvcFieldPriority being 0.

-When SvcFieldValue is non-empty (ServiceForm), it contains a list of SvcParamKey=SvcParamValue pairs with length-prefixes for the SvcParamValues, each of which contains:
+When SvcFieldValue is non-empty (ServiceForm), it contains a series of SvcParamKey=SvcParamValue pairs, represented as:

 * a 2 octet field containing the SvcParamKey as an integer in network byte order.